From the Dean of Student Life

 Campus relationships are affected by the close quarters of NBC.
 Because of our close proximity to one another and involvement in mutual activities, it is possible to become very ingrown as a couple.
 Spending every waking moment together is not healthy for any couple, nor does it reflect life outside our setting.
 A healthy dating relationship allows each person room to develop other relationships.
-We do not want you to sacrifice your other friendships at NBC.

 - Make use of mixed group outings and friendship relationships.
 Try not to enter the potential entanglements of dating too quickly.
 Let a dating relationship grow naturally out of a great friendship instead.

 - During classes, chapel, conferences, church services, special events, and other occasions where we are doing things together as a group, couples are asked to mix freely and seek to meet the needs of their fellow students.

 - Couples are expected to conduct themselves with integrity, respect for themselves and others, exercising good judgment regarding their reputation and Christian testimony.